JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

  * Security Zones - Rather than being connected directly to the internet, networks are divided into security zones.
 The goal of having security zones is to reduce the attack surface of a network.
     + Intranet - Internal network.
     + Extranet - Part of a network than can be accessed by authorized external entitites.
     + DMZ - Demilitarized Zone.
 AKA screened subnet.
 A security zone between a private network and the internet.
 It's like the front porch of your internal network.
+Provides a layer of protections for servers that are accessible from the internet.
  * NAT Gateway - Network Address Translation Gateway.
 Protocol that translate public IP addresses to private IP addresses.
 Hides internal computers from the internet.
 Not compatible with IPsec.
+The NAT gateway is the actual device that does the tanslation.
     + Static NAT - 1 public IP address to 1 private IP address.
     + Dynamic NAT - Changes to public IP address that private IP addresses use.
     + PAT - Port Address Translation.
 A common form of NAT.